 Multitasking is probably the most prominent feature of a smartphone.
 It feels really convenient to be able to switch between apps and tasks anytime.
 By default, Android lets us switch between task by tapping and holding the Home button and then select the desired app from the list.
 However, the ability to use various apps and tasks at the same time in different windows like we do on desktop computers is definitely a better way of multitasking.
 Because of the screen-size limitation of smartphones, having this feature on smaller screens is not very enjoyable, but if you have a phablet device with about 6-inch display, the case is different.

-The multi-window feature was first launched by Samsung about an year ago with the Galaxy Note 2.
+The multi-window feature was first launched by Samsung about a year ago with the Galaxy Note 2.
 Later it rolled to some other devices too.
-It its latest flagship phablet, the Galaxy Note 3, Samsung has introduced a more refined way of multitasking.
+Its latest flagship phablet, the Galaxy Note 3, Samsung has introduced a more refined way of multitasking.
 Apart from the improved Multi-window feature, the device comes with another cool functionality called Pen Window that allows you to view and use various apps simultaneously in separate floating windows.
-Thanks to the gorgeous display of Note 3 that makes this feature a a useful treat!
+Thanks to the gorgeous display of Note 3 that makes this feature a useful treat!

 Since the procedure involves editing a system file, it’s obvious that it requires root permission on your Galaxy Note 3 to access the file.
 If you have not rooted it yet, please do it now using out easy rooting tutorials for the device:

 It’s not possible to access the system files on your phone using the stock My Files or any other normal app, you’ll also need a root file browser.
 If you don’t have a root file manager already, download a good app now (I prefer Root Browser):